Heart Failure: Mechanisms and Therapies - RESCHEDULING IN PROGRESS

 Location: Eldorado Hotel & Spa, Santa Fe, NM, USA

 Heart failure (HF) is a leading global cause of morbidity and mortality.
-Moreover, its prevalence is increasing exponentially as individuals live longer to experience the collusive effects of accumulated disease, genetic propensities, environmental stressors, and behavioral factors.
+As life expectancy increases, individuals are experiencing the compounded effects of accumulated disease, genetic propensity, environmental stress, and behavior.
 The underpinnings of HF are multifactorial, providing a broad array of relevant biochemical therapeutic targets that could impact clinical symptoms and outcomes.
-The impacts of aging, and the epidemic of obesity and associated disorders such as diabetes are having a major impact on heart failure pathophysiology.
-This conference will particularly highlight the roles of altered metabolism, mitochondrial dysfunction, protein quality control, inflammation, and fibrosis.
-The recent explosion of methods to assess subpopulations at the single-cell level, and studies of epigenetic controls on disease and heart development/regeneration are presented.
-Additionally, we are at the dawn of a new age for manipulating contractility of the heart, and recent advances in HF treatment, including clinical testing, will be discussed during this conference.
-The conference emphasizes cutting edge basic research, emphasizing rapidly advancing areas that pave the way to new opportunities.
-Many of the speakers will be leaders in highly relevant fields yet often not those one would hear at the typical HF conference.
-In this sense, a goal is to encourage new dialog and interdisciplinary collaborations between fields that all have prominent roles in the failing heart.
+Aging, the obesity epidemic and associated disorders, such as diabetes, have a major impact on heart failure pathophysiology.
+The roles of altered metabolism, mitochondrial dysfunction, protein quality control, inflammation, and fibrosis as well as the latest methods for single-cell analysis of subpopulations studies on epigenetic control of disease and heart development/regeneration will be featured.
+The dawn of a new age in manipulation of heart contractions is upon us and this conference will enable discussion of recent advances in HF treatment, including clinical testing.
+Many of the speakers will be leaders in highly relevant fields that are not often among those featured at a typical HF conference.
+One of the goals is to encourage dialog and foster interdisciplinary collaboration between researchers in fields that all have have relevance to a failing heart.
 Lastly, this conference is being paired with another Keystone Symposia conference on Mitochondria, Metabolism and Heart, which will also have a cardiac emphasis.
 There will be two joint sessions that will focus on mitochondrial function and metabolism, respectively.